The Sylvans: Activities

 The subject of the club's now twice-monthly debates typically relates to key topical issues of public and political life.
 Recent subjects have included the Mayor of London, minority rights, the economy, the NHS, the UK and US elections, the role of women in government, the war in Ukraine and many others.
 These reflect the interests of the highly diverse audiences of the Sylvans in London, where everyone can participate, with or without prior public speaking experience.

-The debates are structured along the lines of those held by the Oxford and Cambridge Unions and other debating societies.
 The debate is focused on a particular motion, with a chairperson who introduces the speakers and directs the meeting generally.
-The motion is proposed by the Proposer and opposed by the Opposer, following which all present are invited to contribute if they so wish, which are called "floor speeches".
+The motion is proposed by the Proposer and opposed by the Opposer, following which all present are invited to contribute if they wish, which are called "floor speeches".
 The floor speeches typically make up two-thirds of the debate, ensuring a very wide range of perspectives inform the outcome.
-Audience members have no obligation to speak, and are welcome to observe, while the Sylvans have first-time public speakers at all meetings, with no experiece required.
+Audience members have no obligation to speak, and are welcome to observe, while the Sylvans have first-time public speakers at all meetings, with no experience required.

 Following rebuttals by the Proposer and the Opposer, the debate concludes with a vote of all attendees, and the motion either won or lost.
 Participants are invited to play a role in selecting the motions to be debated, and to put themselves forward for the position of Proposer or Opposer.

 The Sylvans meet on the first and third Mondays of the month in Ye Olde Cock Tavern, in the second floor gin bar.
 The only exception to this is when one or both of the Mondays falls on a bank holiday, in which case the meetings are delayed by a week.

 The first Monday of the month we hold the main Sylvan debate, an in-depth, two-hour debate on a meaty topic.
 On the third Monday, we hold our short debates.
 That meeting includes two one-hour debates on unique topics that are voted for by the audience at the beginning of the night, whittling down from a list of five to two motions.
 At the end of the short debates meeting, we also do rapid-fire impromptu topics of a light or humorous nature, one minute each.
 Impromptu debating represents one of the most challenging form of public speaking, and a great way to learn to think on your feet!

 The Sylvans also hold an annual dinner debate on a lighthearted topic.
 The dinner debate in 2025 was on the motion:

 We would rather live in 2125 than 2025.